exposit/katamoiran/_posts/2017-01-16-secrets-and-shadows.md

 I also included a simple Oracle for those without Mythic or solo experience.
 Using this Oracle is not required, of course.

-Now all that's left is a playtest, which I should get to pretty soon.
+Now all that's left is to run a playtest and tweak anything that needs tweaking, which I should get to pretty soon.